Who We Are

 Dr. Michelle Saari

 Dave’s a seasoned speaker who uses energy and humor to deliver advanced leadership concepts to the venues he engages.
-Among his passions is helping businesses and not for profit organizations build effective leadership teams.
+Among his passions is helping entrepreneurs launch new businesses.

 dr. Justin Holcomb